 By the time of his death in 1941.
 William Cooper had achieved almost none of the goals he had set for himself.
 He saw into the promised land but he did not enter it.
 The land he had entreated from the NSW government was at last given to his people, and his relatives live there today at Cummeragunja.
 His protégé, Pastor Doug Nicholls, would drive the next great Indigenous organisation, and they achieved the monumental outcome of the referendum on May 27, 1967, enabling the Commonwealth to recognise Aboriginal people as citizens.

 The one success achieved in William Cooper’s lifetime was the establishment of a National Aborigines Day, first celebrated in 1940 across the Protestant churches, which he achieved through his partnership with John Needham of St Andrew’s Cathedral, Sydney.
 It was first known as “Aborigines Sunday” and was celebrated on the Sunday nearest to Australia Day.

-We still celebrate it today, but it was moved from January to the end of May and it today is known as NAIDOC Week.
+We still celebrate it today, but it was moved from the Sunday before January 26 to July (the first to the second Sundays) and is today known as NAIDOC Week.
 But the appeal that William Cooper made still stands before all Christian people:

 “We request that sermons be preached on this day dealing with the Aboriginal people and their need of the gospel and response to it and we ask that special prayer be invoked for all missionary and other effort for the uplift of the dark people.”